 E. Ginger Oil

-It is an effective scalp cleanser and reduces your scalp itchiness and smell very well by eliminating bacterial build-up.
+It is an effective scalp cleanser and reduces your scalp itchiness as well as smell very well by eliminating bacterial build-up.
 Also, ginger oil treats your scalp redness by repairing your damaged and inflamed follicles.

 F. Clove Oil

 Clove oil contains eugenol, which has antimicrobial, antiseptic, and antifungal properties.
 It effectively treats conditions such as seborrheic dermatitis, scalp pruritus, etc. Along with providing a refreshing aroma to your hair, clove oil eliminates dirt and grease from your scalp.

 Studies have shown that clove oil is very effective in inhibiting the growth of different fungi that cause dandruff on the scalp.